- Instructions for Form 1099-MISC - Introductory Material

 Enter the recipient's TIN using hyphens in the proper format.
 SSNs, ITINs, and ATINs should be in the XXX-XX-XXXX format.
 EINs should be in the XX-XXXXXXX format.
 You should make every effort to ensure that you have the correct type of number reported in the correct format.

 The account number is required if you have multiple accounts for a recipient for whom you are filing more than one Form 1099-MISC.
-The account number is also required if you check the "FATCA filing requirement" box.
-See FATCA Filing Requirement Check Box, earlier.
+The account number also is required if you check the "FATCA filing requirement" box.
+See FATCA Filing Requirement Checkbox, earlier.
 Additionally, the IRS encourages you to designate an account number for all Forms 1099-MISC that you file.
-See part L in the 2018 General Instructions for Certain Information Returns.
+See part L in the 2019 General Instructions for Certain Information Returns.

 Enter amounts of $600 or more for all types of rents, such as any of the following.